Pretty Pink Tulip Tablescape for Valentine’s Day

 Step 7 – Add Embellishments

-Add extra serving pieces for practicality.
-I added out vintage salt and pepper shakers and a cut glass butter dish.
+Add extra serving pieces for practicality and to enhance your decor.
+I added my vintage salt-and-pepper shakers (a gift from my mom decades ago) and a cut-glass butter dish.

 Step 8 – Add a DIY Element to your Pink Tablescape

 I encourage you to make one thing for your tablescape.
-This small steps gives a personal handmade touch to your table.
+This small step gives a personal, handmade touch to your table.

 I added another element of pink to a practical item for the table decor – a cute easy DIY project – pink heart-shaped air-dry clay napkin rings.